 What to look out for when purchasing

 There are certain features which all good quality pneumatic hoists should incorporate.
-They should include safety elements like load brakes, emergency stop devices, shock loading protection, upper & lower limit switches and hooks with safety catches.
+They should include safety elements like load brakes, emergency stop devices and shock loading protection.
+But should also include upper & lower limit switches and hooks with safety catches.

 Other good features of an air hoist include; variable speed control, choice of control device, planetary gearboxes, vane motors.
 As well as integrated trolleys, low noise levels, self-cooling motors, main air valve shut off features and quality calibrated load chain.